Muhsabrys/Transcribing-Long-Youtube-Videos/README.md

 # 🎙️ YouTube Transcriber using Whisper Large-v3

-This repository provides a Colab-ready pipeline for automatically transcribing **Arabic audio from YouTube videos** using [OpenAI's Whisper large-v3 model](https://huggingface.co/openai/whisper-large-v3) via Hugging Face Transformers.
+This repository provides a Colab-ready pipeline for automatically transcribing **audio from YouTube videos** using [OpenAI's Whisper large-v3 model](https://huggingface.co/openai/whisper-large-v3) via Hugging Face Transformers.

 ## 🧠 What It Does